-APPENDIX D

-Description of Managed Lane Cross Sections
+APPENDIX D Description of Managed Lane Cross Sections

 - Dual-Divided Lanes: This configuration splits at least two lanes in each direction from other lanes using a physical barrier.
 Dual-divided facilities can be used to segment traffic by eligibility strategies.
 For example, the inner lanes may allow only trucks, while the outer lanes are used for passenger cars.
 This configuration makes sense when the portion of truck traffic is stable and large enough to warrant a separation.
-For corridors with a moderate amount of truck traffic, the dual-divided lanes could be managed to allow passenger cars on both inner and outer roadways while restricting trucks to the outer roadway. - Concurrent Flow Lanes: These lanes run along side existing general purpose lanes.
-Typically they are the inside lane of an existing facility, separated by a striped buffer or paint stripping.
-This configuration is suited to short corridors where traffic volumes are not excessively heavy and where traffic enforcement can be maintained along the length of the facility.
-This configuration is often necessary where right of way is insufficient to provide separate shoulders and access ramps to a more desirable barrier separated managed lane facility.
-Most previous HOV lane facilities had been implemented in this manner. - Two-way Barrier Separated Lanes: These lanes are physically separated from the general purpose lanes, thus providing natural enforcement.
+For corridors with a moderate amount of truck traffic, the dual-divided lanes could be managed to allow passenger cars on both inner and outer roadways while restricting trucks to the outer roadway. - Two-way Barrier Separated Lanes: These lanes are physically separated from the general purpose lanes, thus providing natural enforcement.
 This configuration is suited for longer corridors where long-distance trips are more prominent.
 The configuration typically has few access and egress points and allows longer distance travelers to bypass local congestion in the general purpose lanes.
 There are two types of access designs that can be implemented as part of this configuration.
 The first consists of direct connectors, or "fly-over" ramps that connect the managed lanes to other facilities including adequate transition zones for merging traffic.
 The second option involves use of slip ramps.
 Under this design, at-grade entry and exit points are established along the corridor with either transition zones or auxiliary lanes between the general purpose and managed lanes.
-With slip ramps, managed lane traffic must weave across general use lanes to reach local interchange ramps. - Contra Flow Lanes: The contra flow configuration uses non-peak direction lanes to accommodate the peak direction traffic flow.
-Opposing lanes are reversed to increase capacity for peak direction traffic.
-This configuration is best suited for corridors with highly directional peak traffic flows such that non-peak directional capacity is underutilized.
-Movable barriers or removable pylons are commonly used to separate the reversible lanes for peak direction travel during peak periods.
-The main disadvantage to contra flow lanes is that geometric constraints often limit their operating speed below the ideal 65 miles per hour.
+With slip ramps, managed lane traffic must weave across general use lanes to reach local interchange ramps.